 A rotator cuff injury can take 2 to 6 months or longer to fully heal.

 The problem is treated based on the level of injury.
 Options are:

 Initial care may be:

 Rest to help the shoulder heal.
 An arm sling to keep the shoulder in place as it heals for severe pain.

-Ice to help relieve pain and inflammation
+Ice to ease pain and swelling.